NNPDF/yadism/docs/sphinx/source/theory/fns.rst

   coefficient functions may only be a function of :math:`z,Q^2` and eventually unphysical scales; in especially they may *NOT* depend on any quark mass.

+|ZM-VFNS| dependence on thresholds is simple, they just define the :math:`Q^2`
+patches in which :math:`n_f` is constant (and they are of course different from the quark masses, that are always considered to be zero or infinite).

 FONLL
 -----
 | FONLL :cite:`forte-fonll` is a |GM-VFNS| that includes parts of the |DGLAP| equations into the